macdonaldojong/PBL6_WEB-SOLUTION-WITH-WORD-PRESS.md/WEB_SOLUTION_WITH_WORDPRESS.md

 ![image](https://user-images.githubusercontent.com/58276505/172831496-0c28b6dc-ce5b-49b8-ad0d-740445394f5b.png)

 ![image](https://user-images.githubusercontent.com/58276505/172155502-f8f9bb0c-432f-46a2-ae99-acd8bc6fc4b4.png)
-#### 2 Part (I & II)
-* Part I: Configure storage subsystem for Web and Database servers based on Linux OS.
-The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.

-* Part II: Install WordPress and connect it to a remote MySQL database server.

 ## Project requirement:
-* 1-Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
+* **1-Presentation Layer (PL): This is the user interface such as the client server or browser on your laptop.
-* 2-Business Layer (BL): This is the backend program that implements business logic.
+* **2-Business Layer (BL): This is the backend program that implements business logic.
 Application or Webserver
-* 3-Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
+* **3-Data Access or Management Layer (DAL): This is the layer for computer data storage and data access.
 Database Server or File System Server such as FTP server, or NFS Server

 ### Your 3-Tier Setup
-* 1-A Laptop or PC to serve as a client
+* 1-A Laptop or PC to serve as a **client
-* 2-An EC2 Linux Server as a web server (This is where you will install WordPress)
+* 2-An EC2 Linux Server as a **web server (This is where you will install WordPress)
-* 3-An EC2 Linux server as a database (DB) server
+* 3-An EC2 Linux server as a **database (DB) server

-### Project implementation:
+#### ### Project implementation: is in 2 Part (I & II)

+* **Part I:** Configure storage subsystem for Web and Database servers based on Linux OS.
+The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.
+* **Part II:** Install WordPress and connect it to a remote MySQL database server.

 * We will use RedHat’ (it has a fully compatible derivative)
 * Launch a Redhat instance and Create 3 volumes in the same AZ as the Web Server EC2 where each of them is 10 GB.